- Our open door policy, providing you with direct access to support from staff when you need it.

-- SumUP, a drop-in centre, providing you with support to resolve any mathematics and statistics-related problems.
-The resources are open 24/7 and it is staffed from 10am-4pm Monday to Friday during term time.
+- SUM:UP, a drop-in centre, providing you with support to resolve any mathematics and statistics-related problems.
+The resources are open 24/7 and it is staffed from 10:00–16:00 Monday to Friday during term time.

 - Inspirational teaching – the UPSU SSTAR Awards have been organised by students with the support of the Students' Union to reward excellent staff members and dedicated course representatives.
-For example, the Head of Mathematics and Statistics, Professor David McMullan, Dr Matthew Craven and Dr Martin Lavelle have both been individually nominated for Student Union teaching awards.
+For example, Professor David McMullan, Dr Matthew Craven and Dr Martin Lavelle have all been individually nominated for Student Union teaching awards.

-- Clickers – with this interactive technology, lecturers can ask questions in the classroom and immediately gather the views and responses of your entire class.
-This immediate, anonymous feedback is useful both for our staff and for you to check progress and understanding.
+- Interactive technology - lecturers can use a variety of interactive technology to ask questions in the classroom and immediately gather the views and responses of your entire class.
+This enables immediate, anonymous feedback which is useful both for our staff and for you to check progress and understanding.

 - Online support materials – many of our staff post materials to support your learning, from online lecture notes to audio and video podcasts.

-"During my time at Plymouth University I have found the lecturers always willing to help me with any issues that have arisen, they are always happy to go the extra mile for students.
+"During my time at the University of Plymouth I have found the lecturers always willing to help me with any issues that have arisen, they are always happy to go the extra mile for students.
 The open door policy is more than just a motto, they really do mean it and they help with anything, academic or personal.